Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Threats to Validity

-To evaluate the RTT performance, we apply widely used APR metrics, including compilability and plausibility rates.
+\head{Construct Validity:} To evaluate the RTT performance, we apply widely used APR metrics, including compilability and plausibility rates.
 For metrics that depend on test suites, low-quality or easy-to-pass tests could positively bias the evaluation.
 We mitigate this risk by employing four widely used APR benchmarks with different bug types.
+However, most of our evaluation uses plausibility as a proxy for correctness, which comes with inherent limitations, such as ignoring potential overfitting of patches to the test code.
+To address this threat, we manually assess the correctness of over 5,000 patches generated for HumanEval-Java.
+This helps to balance the difficulty of problems covered by the benchmark with the resources required to evaluate multiple types of patches for each problem and each LLM.
+Furthermore, HumanEval-Java was created to minimize the effect of possible data leakage, while QuixBugs and Defects4J were already available online.
+Finally, evaluating the correctness of a large number of patches for Defects4J would require an unfeasible amount of resources and would be prone to evaluator (human) errors, since many of the bugs require in-depth knowledge of the projects in Defects4J.